 This is part of a series of posts on the Suez Crisis.
 See here for the first regular post in the series, here for the previous post, and here to go back to the master index.

 In the last post I complained that, although the TOAW scenario gives a good overall picture of the encounters in the 1956 war, it does not convey the “feeling” of this fighting, and which would require gaming at a finer level.

 Back near the beginning of this series, I dug out my Arab Israeli Wars (the board game) and set up scenario B-1.
 Apparently, I’m not alone as there a many games that look at that battle, several of them having been directly inspired by the Avalon Hill scenario.
 The board game is not designed for solitaire play, and this scenario in particular does not lend itself for playing without an opponent.
 Nevertheless, when I set it up and fiddled around with it for a little bit, it immediate began to look like an Israeli victory.

-Being scenario B-as-in-Basic #1, you would think you’d find it a simple, well balanced scenario suitable for new players learning the game.
-It does not appear to be this; my impressions of the scenario finds it extremely tilted toward the Israelis.
+Being scenario B-as-in-Basic #1, you would think you’d find it a simple, well-balanced scenario suitable for new players learning the game.
+It does not appear to be this; my impressions of the scenario find it extremely tilted toward the Israelis.
 See this thread at Board Game Geek for a bit of discussion on the scenario.
 I suppose it may have another purpose.
 A section of the design notes begins with a story of an October, 1973 battle where 5 Israeli tanks are sent to engage 40 Syrian T-55s.
 After 45 minutes (a typical scenario length in this type of game), half of the Syrian tanks were destroyed and the remaining retreated, without a single Israeli loss.
 One wonders if part of the purpose of B-1 is simply to demonstrate the massive superiority of Israeli armored doctrine, even when “the numbers” suggest an advantage to the other side.